cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/creating-tables/linking-data.md

 ## 1. About Linking

 Linking is done by the Cinchy ID, which is unique.
 When you create a link column, you select a column to link to.
 This is simply a decision on which field to show from the linked record.
-You should pick a unique field to link on to avoid confusion if possible.&#x20;
+You should pick a unique field to link on to avoid confusion if possible.

 Once a record is created, its Cinchy ID never changes.
 This means that modifying the row of data in the linked table will not change the relationship in your table to that row.
 This also means that if you did not use a unique column, even though the UI looks the same, you are actually linking to different rows.‌

 ## 2. Choosing a Linked Column <a href="#choosing-linked-column" id="choosing-linked-column"></a>

 ‌In general, you should only use unique columns as the linked column.
-This needs to be balanced with readability in other tables.&#x20;
+This needs to be balanced with readability in other tables.

 For example, **Full Name** might not be unique to every employee, but it is a lot more readable and understandable than Employee ID.
 In other cases, it makes sense to link via an ID and simply add a display column to show relevant information.‌